-Locations: Footscray Park, (Biomechanics Laboratory) ...
+Locations: Footscray Park, (Biomechanics Laboratory) ..

-Prerequisites:AHE2102 - Sports Biomechanics
+Prerequisites: AHE2102 - Sports BiomechanicsOR AHE1202 Biomechanics (for ABHE students only)

 Description:This unit aims to develop an understanding of advanced biomechanics topics and methods with a focus on gait and posture control in adults, children and specific populations (eg ageing).
 Using interfaced forces plates, digital video cameras and 3D movement analysis systems, experience is gained in the collection and analysis of external and internal forces, angular and linear kinematics, and muscle activation.
 Other advanced analysis techniques are integration using digital methods, inverse dynamics from ground reaction forces and anthropometric constants, centre of pressure, friction and slipping.
 Impulse momentum relationships and leverage are studied using high-impact activities such as running, jumping and lifting.